aws-amplify/amplify-cli/graphql-transform-tutorial.md

 # When asked if you have a schema just say no.
 # Select one of the default samples.
 You can change it in a sec.
 # Say you want to edit the schema and it will open the schema.graphql in your editor.
 # Make some changes to the schema.
-See the reference docs for details.
+See the reference docs (at bottom of this page) for details.
 # Save the file and click enter back on the command line.
 # DO NOT CLICK ENTER AGAIN!
-This is a weird flow i am trying to get them to change.
+This is a strange flow and will likely change.
 # When asked if you want to use your own DDB tables say **NO**.
 # Run
 amplify push